Welcome to St. James’!

 St. James’ has been part of the Fremont community since 1867.
-We are a diverse community of believers and seekers, friends and neighbors, old and young, long-term members and newcomers.
+We are a diverse community of friends and neighbors, old and young, long-term members and newcomers.
 Our present and future is based on our own efforts to work together for our neighbors, welcoming and accepting all people.
 Many of us have come to St. James’ as tourists or nomads and by welcoming St. James’ into our hearts, are now pilgrims, sharing our gifts and talents to make the love of God and Jesus Christ known to any seeking them.
 Our 10:30 service is projected onto a screen to assist those who are deaf or hearing impaired.

 We invite you to join us in whatever degree or capacity you able: we are an inclusive, multi-cultural congregation that welcomes all seekers and people of good will.

 Our Latest News

 Visit our Blog for up-to-date stories from St. James’, including these most recent posts: